Ferenc Puskás

 After retiring as a player, he became a coach.
 The highlight of his coaching career came in 1971 when he guided Panathinaikos to the European Cup final, where they lost 2–0 to Ajax.
 He also led the club to the championship in 1972, becoming an icon in the country.
 Afterward he'd have spells at various countries and clubs, including Spain, Paraguay and the Saudi Arabia national team, with varying success.
-He returned again to Greece to manage an exceptionally strong AEK team for the 1978–79 season.
+He returned again to Greece to manage an exceptionally strong AEK Athens team for the 1978–79 season.
 In 1993, he returned to Hungary and took temporary charge of the Hungary national team.
 In 1998, he became one of the first ever FIFA/SOS Charity ambassadors.
 In 2002, the Népstadion in Budapest was renamed the Puskás Ferenc Stadion in his honor.
 He was also declared the best Hungarian player of the last 50 years by the Hungarian Football Federation in the UEFA Jubilee Awards in November 2003.
-In October 2009, FIFA announced the introduction of the FIFA Puskás Award, awarded to the player who has scored the "most beautiful goal" over the past year.
-He was also listed in Pelé's FIFA 100.
+In October 2009, FIFA announced the introduction of the FIFA Puskás Award, awarded to the player who has scored the "most beautiful goal" over the past calendar year.
+In 2004, he was listed by Pelé in the FIFA 100, which featured his choices for the 100 best living footballers at the time of its release.